 Get new heads on the drums.
 Not as cheap, but makes a huge difference in your recording.

 Check out the amps and effects.
 If there’s anything wrong it becomes much more apparent in the studio.

-Use gear you’re familiar with, or you’ll be spending studio time figuring out your gear.
+Use gear you’re familiar with, or you’ll be spending studio time figuring out new gear.

 Take songs that you know and love to the studio for the sessions.
-It will help the engineer get what you’re looking for.
+It will help your engineer get what you’re looking for.
 It also helps you get tuned in to the sound of the studio.